Bryan Burrough

-Bryan Burrough (born August 13, 1961, in Tennessee) is an American author and correspondent for Vanity Fair.
-He has written six books.
-Burrough was a reporter for The Wall Street Journal in Dallas, Texas, between 1983 and 1992.
-He has written for Vanity Fair since 1992.
-While reporting for The Wall Street Journal, he won the Gerard Loeb Award for excellence in financial journalism three times.
-Burrough has written a number of book reviews and op-ed articles for publications such as The New York Times, Los Angeles Times, and The Washington Post.
-He has also made appearances on Today, Good Morning America, and many documentaries.
+A 1983 graduate of the University of Missouri journalism school, Burrough was a reporter for The Wall Street Journal between 1983 and 1992, working in Dallas, Houston, Pittsburgh and New York.
+While at the Journal, he won the Gerald Loeb Award for excellence in financial journalism three times.
+From 1992 until 2017 he was a special correspondent for Vanity Fair magazine.
+His book reviews and op-ed articles have appeared in The New York Times, The Los Angeles Times, and The Washington Post.
+He has made appearances on Today, Good Morning America and many documentary films.
+He is currently Editor at Large at Texas Monthly magazine.
+His Texas Monthly true-crime podcast, Stephenville, received national notice in 2023.